 - 4. Each provider must satisfy all of the authorization requirements of the Jakarta Enterprise Beans and Jakarta Servlet specifications corresponding to the target platform.
 The provider is not required to satisfy the authorization requirements pertaining to any of the above specifications for which the target platform is not a compatible implementation. - 5.
 The evaluation of a permission corresponding to a resource must identify the context of the resource's use such that different policy can be applied to a resource used in different contexts (that is, applications or instances of an application). - 6.
 In the case of Jakarta Servlet resources, the provider must be able to associate a distinct policy context with each context root (including context roots created to support virtual hosting) hosted by the server. - 7.
 In protecting Jakarta Servlet resources, a provider must select the policy statements that apply to a request according to the constraint matching and servlet mapping rules defined by the Jakarta Servlet specification. - 8.
 To support this contract in a Jakarta Servlet environment, a container or its deployment tools must create policy statements as necessary to support Servlet's "default role-ref semantic". - 9.
-For a container to support this contract, it must execute in an environment controlled by a Java SE SecurityManager.
-Containers may also execute in environments that are not controlled by a Java SE SecurityManager.
-Running Without a SecurityManager defines changes to this contract that apply to containers running without a Java SE SecurityManager. - 10.
-Policy providers must perform the permission evaluations corresponding to container pre-dispatch decisions and application embedded privilege tests (i.e isUserInRole and isCallerInRole) without requiring that containers establish particular values for any of the non-principal attributes of the one or more java.security.ProtectionDomain objects that are the subject of the evaluation.
+Policy providers must perform the permission evaluations corresponding to container predispatch decisions and application embedded privilege tests (i.e isUserInRole and isCallerInRole).

-1.5.
+1.6.
 Non Requirements

-- 1. This specification does not require that containers support server-side authentication module plugins for the purpose of populating subjects with authorization provider specific principals. - 2.
+- 1. This specification does not require that containers support server-side authentication module plug-ins (for example, those from Jakarta Authentication) for the purpose of populating subjects with authorization provider specific principals. - 2.
 This specification does not require that subjects be attributed with role principals as a result of authentication. - 3.
 This specification does not define or mandate a specific policy language to be used by providers.
 Each provider must define its own syntax, mechanisms, and administrative interfaces for granting permissions to principals. - 4.
 The specification does not require that providers support a policy syntax for granting to principals roles as collections of permissions. - 5.
 Although the specification is focused on defining permissions and policy for use by Jakarta EE containers, we make no restrictions on the use of this information by other containers or applications, or on support by containers or providers of other permissions or policy. - 6.
 It is not the intent of this specification to extend or modify the Jakarta EE authorization model to be equivalent to standard RBAC models for access control.